I think one of the most uncomfortable feelings we experience in life is also one of the most glorious.

 But the sentiment “I’m meant for something greater” reflects a universal truth.
 All of us have greater creativity than we use.
 All of us have more power to do good than we imagine.
-All of us are living only a small sliver of our potential.

-So you can forget all the inner critic narratives and personal questions about your readiness to play bigger, because it’s just not a personal matter.
+You can forget all the inner critic narratives and personal questions about your readiness to play bigger, because it’s just not a personal matter.
 It’s for all of us.

+It’s true.
 You are called to bring forth what is in you.